The GHP scaling limit of uniform spanning trees in high dimensions: Introduction

 where $(\T,d_{\T},\mu)$ is the {\rm CRT} equipped with its canonical mass measure $\mu$ and $\overset{(d)}{\longrightarrow}$ means convergence in distribution with respect to the {\rm GHP} distance. \end{theorem}

 The sequence $\{\beta_n\}$ is inherited from the main result of Peres and Revelle, see \cite[Theorem 1.2]{PeresRevelleUSTCRT} (we restate this as \cref{thm:pr04} in this paper).
-Note that \cref{thm:main1} is not a special case of \cref{thm:maingeneral} since the latter does not guarantee a single scaling factor $\beta$, rather a sequence $\beta_n$ (which is the best one can hope for in the context of \cref{thm:maingeneral} since one can alternate graphs).
+Note that \cref{thm:main1} is not a special case of \cref{thm:maingeneral} since the latter does not guarantee a single scaling factor $\beta$, rather a sequence $\beta_n$ (which is the best one can hope for in the context of \cref{thm:maingeneral} since one can alternate between different graph sequences).

 \begin{proof}[Proof of \cref{thm:main1} given \cref{thm:maingeneral}] For the torus $\ZZ_n^d$ with $d\geq 5$, Peres and Revelle proved that there exists $\beta(d)\in(0,\infty)$ such that \cite[Theorem 1.2]{PeresRevelleUSTCRT} holds with $\beta_n=\beta(d)$; see the choice of $\beta_n$ at the end of Section 3 of \cite{PeresRevelleUSTCRT} as well as Lemma 8.1 and (17) in that paper.
 Hence, this and \cref{thm:maingeneral} readily imply \cref{thm:main1}. \end{proof}